Milford Draws Large and Vocal No Kings Crowd

 Another pro-Trump couple watched for about an hour from the Milford Diner parking lot.

-A man identifying himself as Aaron said, “I served in the Marines and swore an oath to the Constitution.
+A man identifying himself only as Aaron said, “I served in the Marines and swore an oath to the Constitution.
 The administration is not abiding by their oath.
 The power is with the people, not leaders looking for wealth.
 I’m not giving my last name, considering the targeting of dissenters.”

-“I’ ve been worried from the beginning.
+“I’ ve been worried from beginning.
 The agenda is wrong,” said Isabel Hodges Smith, from Shohola, a retired cyber security auditor for Johnson and Johnson with a sign about parasites.
 “But I love this unity.
 We need more.”

 Susan, who brought her ukelele, said she is “upset about no due process, children terrorized by ICE, immigrants or not.”